vanhohen/ADNinja/Guideline.md

 ## Pass the Ticket

+firstly administrator should RDP to remote host so TGT will be stored inside memory

-first check for Ticket Granting Ticket inside memory
+Check for Ticket Granting Ticket inside memory

 	sekurlsa::tickets